OpenGeoMetadata/edu.stanford.purl/README.md

 GeoBlacklight metadata from this repository contain one custom field:

-- Use and reproduction -- contains specific language outlining use and reproductions rights for each dataset
+- Use and reproduction -- contains specific language outlining use and reproduction rights for each dataset

 ## Contribution and enhancement status